10Web is an intriguing new service that aims to make it a heckuva lot easier to manage a fleet of WordPress websites. It’s:

 While you can already do this for free plugins at WordPress.org, there’s still a little bit of a convenience upgrade because you’re dealing with premium plugins here.

-Overall, while this interface is well-designed and pretty slick, most of its value still comes from the fact that it gives you access to all those premium tools and plugins that I talked about in the introduction.
+Overall, while this interface is well-designed and pretty slick, most of its value still comes from the fact that it gives you access to all those premium tools, plugins and managed hosting on Google Cloud that I talked about in the introduction.

 10Web Web Dashboard Tour: Where You Manage Multiple Sites